Imran4424/Machine-Learning/README.md

 Artificial Intelligence and Machine Learning are technical buzzword now.

 But, people often confused about two.
-They think they
+They think they are all the same but they are not.
+There is some difference between artificial intelligence and machine learning.

 #### Artificial Intelligence